Public Transit Passes

 - You purchase an eligible transit pass or an eligible paratransit pass that is provided to the employee primarily to commute between his or her usual place of residence and the workplace.

-Where an employee of a public transit company receives a free or discounted transit pass, or a full or partial reimbursement for such a pass, the pass is not considered a taxable benefit, provided it is to be used only by the employee.
+Where an employee of a public transit company receives a free transit pass, or a full or partial reimbursement for such a pass, the pass is not considered a taxable benefit, provided it is to be used only by the employee.
 However, the fair market value of the pass constitutes a taxable benefit for the employee if the pass is for a member of the employee's family.